Jbrich95/pinnEV/README.md

 #Do not use library(reticulate) as this auto-initialises a Python environment.
 Instead call functions directly

 #Create a virtual envionment 'myenv' with Python3.8.10.
-Install tensorflow, keras and tfprobability within this environment.
+Install tensorflow, keras, tfprobability and spektral within this environment.

 py_version <- "3.8.10"
 #Create a virtual envionment 'myenv' with Python 3.8.10.
 Install tensorflow  within this environment.